tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

   * With [JDK-8262068](https://bugs.openjdk.java.net/browse/JDK-8262068) Hamlin Li added support for the `MarkSweepDeadRatio` option in G1 Full GC in addition to Serial and Parallel GC.
 This option controls how much waste is tolerated in regions scheduled for compaction.
 Regions that have a higher live occupancy than this ratio (default 95%), are not compacted because compacting them would not return an appreciably amount of memory, and take a long time to compact only.

-    In some situations this may be undesirable if you want maximum heap compaction for some reason, but manually setting this flag's value to `100` disables the feature (like with the other collectors).
+    In some situations this may be undesirable.
+If you want maximum heap compaction for some reason, manually setting this flag's value to `100` disables the feature (like with the other collectors).

   * Significant memory savings may be gained by **pruning collection sets early** ([JDK-8262185](https://bugs.openjdk.java.net/browse/JDK-8262185)): with that change, G1 tries to keep the remembered sets only for a range of old generation regions that it will almost surely evacuate, not all possible useful candidates.
 There is a [posting](https://tschatzl.github.io/2021/02/26/early-prune.html) on my blog that highlights the problem and shows potential gains.